adrian-griffin/cargoport/README.md

 - ❌ Does not support Docker Swarm or Kubernetes
 - ❌ No native cloud storage transfer (unless via SSH access)
 - ❌ Does not perform live or incremental backups (containers are stopped for consistency)
+- ❌ Only works with docker compose builds, docker run environments are not currently supported

 Cargoport relies on the docker container design being self-encompassing, with data volumes and config files being mounted locally, stored within the same parent directory alongside the `docker-compose.yml`.
 This is a pretty common setup, but please be aware of the limitations.